 ?
 Stay tuned...

 Nufsicisum; Night Crawler; Harbours (from the Atlantic Suite); Swing Softly; Holly; Sands

 of Time; Rista’s Vista; Liese.

-Since 1995, shortly after the dawn of the internet, All About Jazz has been a champion of jazz, supporting it as an art form and, more importantly, supporting the musicians who create it.
+All About Jazz has been a pillar of jazz since 1995, championing it as an art form and, more importantly, supporting the musicians who create it.
 Our enduring commitment has made "AAJ" one of the most culturally important websites of its kind, read by hundreds of thousands of fans, musicians and industry figures every month.

-To expand our coverage even further and develop new means to foster jazz discovery and connectivity we need your help.
-You can become a sustaining member for a modest $20 and in return, we'll immediately hide those pesky ads plus provide access to future articles for a full year.
-This winning combination will vastly improve your AAJ experience and allow us to rigorously build on the pioneering work we first started in 1995.
-So enjoy an ad-free AAJ experience and help us remain a positive beacon for jazz by making a donation today.
+for a full year.
+This winning combination will vastly improve your AAJ experience and allow us to vigorously build on the pioneering work we first started in 1995.
+So enjoy an ad-free AAJ experience and help us remain a positive beacon for jazz by making a donation today